steelesh/feels-like-temp/README.md

 ## error handling
-this script uses various checks and validation steps to ensure that the user's input is correct before making requests to the api.
-If any issues are detected, error messages are displayed, and the script exits.
+this script uses various checks and validation steps to ensure that the user's input is correct before making requests to the api. if any issues are detected, error messages are displayed, and the script exits

 ## build instructions
 1. clone the repository and change into the directory